jimmyw86878/ansible-docker-sandbox/README.md

 ## Description

-This repository can create [Ansible](https://docs.ansible.com/ansible/latest/index.html) cluster (one master and multiple slaves) for testing, scaling, learning your Ansible playbooks.
+This repository can create [Ansible](https://docs.ansible.com/ansible/latest/index.html) cluster (one master and multiple slaves) for testing, scaling and learning your Ansible playbooks.
 Just use a simple command to set up multiple containerized Ansible hosts in one minute and you can run your playbooks of Ansible.

 All SSH configuration will be pre-configured for the usage of Ansible.
 Users don't need to care about it.